 In addition to the factors discussed elsewhere in this Report, the following risks and uncertainties could materially and adversely affect the Company's business, financial condition, results of operations, and cash flows.
-Additional risks and uncertainties not presently known to the Company also may impair the Company's business operations and financial condition.

 Risk Factors Summary

 The following is a summary of the principal risks that could adversely affect our business, operations and financial results.